-MySchool school management is designed for all the staff members to be able to access their relevant modules and functionalities they need on a daily basis. with our user groups, schools can create interfaces for all of their community. let's have a look at the basic staff user groups.
-For more a more advanced understanding then check out this article.
+MySchool school management is designed for all the staff members to be able to access the relevant modules and functionalities they need on a daily basis. with our user groups, schools can create interfaces for all of their community. let's have a look at the basic staff user groups.
+For more, a more advanced understanding then check out this article.

 How do I create a new staff profile?